 5. Maintaining Data Privacy & Governance

 Although data can be an incredible source of useful insight, the risk that comes with handling it poorly can make it a toxic burden that opens your organization up to penalties, fines, or worse.
 In 2021 California’s Consumer Privacy Act (CCPA), which is generally seen as “GDPR light,” goes into effect, and many other states will likely follow suit.
 Strict data privacy regulations are quickly becoming the norm, making data security and governance one of the most pressing challenges for IT leaders.It thus becomes indispensable for you to learn how to lead the new normal.

 One domain where this is particularly challenging is the use of third-party self-service applications.
 IT leaders need to maintain constant contact with all departments of their organization to ensure oversight on what applications are being used with sensitive customer data.
 In 2021, CIOs need to learn how to balance the need for easy-access self-service applications with proper governance and data protection.

 6. Providing a Perfect CX

-Customer experience is the new battlefield for staying competitive, and the responsibility of delivering a seamless CX falls squarely on IT leaders.
-As James Harvey, CTO of Cisco AppDynamics puts it, “our use of digital services and applications has evolved to become an unconscious extension of human behavior, and in turn, consumer expectations about the performance of applications and digital services has sky-rocketed.
+Digital customer experience is the new battlefield for staying competitive, and the responsibility of delivering a seamless CX falls squarely on IT leaders.
+As James Harvey, CTO of Cisco AppDynamics puts it, “our use of digital services and applications has evolved to become an unconscious extension of human behaviour, and in turn, consumer expectations about the performance of applications and digital services have sky-rocketed.

-2020 has shaped up to be one for the record books, and it is very likely that the events of this year and how we respond to them will change the way business is done for many years to come.
+2020 has shaped up to be one for the record books, and, likely, that the events of this year and how we respond to them will change the way business is done for many years to come.
 As we head into 2021, one thing is definite: this is a crucial time of enormous change for enterprises.
 For more news and insights as the year unfolds, be sure to subscribe to our monthly newsletter below.